Jyaasa/esewa/README.md

 # Esewa

-esewa is the gem to integrate Esewa, online payment gateway of Nepal.
+esewa is the gem to integrate Esewa, online payment gateway of Nepal to Rails application.

 ## Installation